 What you should know about the Blue light from your digital devices

 Struggling to unwind and fall asleep at night?
-The harmful blue light being omitted from the ever increasing amount of technology in your household may be to blame.
+Blue light being omitted from the ever increasing amount of technology in your household may be to blame.
 Before we explain how blue light blocking glasses may be the solution to your insomnia, a brief explanation of blue light may be helpful.

 The "electromagnetic spectrum" describes the entire range of light that exists.
 On that spectrum are gamma rays, ultraviolet (UV) rays, x-rays, visible light, infrared light, and radio waves.
 Visible light is what the eyes are most sensitive to.